By the Way, Greenhalgh-with-Thistleton

-By the Way is an historic building in Greenhalgh-with-Thistleton, Lancashire, England.
+By the Way is a historic building in Greenhalgh-with-Thistleton, Lancashire, England.
 It is believed to date to the late 17th century, and has been designated a Grade II listed building by Historic England.
-The property is located on Fleetwood Road.
+The property is located on the A585 Fleetwood Road.

 The building is a cottage in rendered brick with a thatched roof.
 It has two storeys, the original part having two bays with lean-to extensions on the right and at the rear.
 There is a later two-storey single-bay extension to the left.
 Most of the windows are casements, with sliding sash windows in the upper floor, and all the windows have ornamental external shutters.